Leah9/js_game_leah_ci_project2/README.md

 ## Design choices

 My design choices are to make an exciting looking game that can be played on all devices from phones to desktop PC within a browser.
+The user will be required to guess a randomly selected word by pressing keys on the keyboard or buttons on screen.
+There will be a limit to the number of guesses, if this is exceeded the bomb will explode.
+If the user guesses all the letters of the word the bomb is disarmed and the player wins.

 ## Wireframe
 I have created wireframe views of the three pages that the site will have based on my required sections.
 I used wireframe.cc to complete this task.